hisr2024/BhriguWelt/README.md

   `/past-life`, `/future`, `/matchmaking`, and `/calendar`, so React Native or Flutter teams can reuse the same contracts when shipping Android/iOS builds.

-See `docs/deployment.md` for Render (backend) and Vercel (frontend) recipes plus notes on mobile packaging.
+See `docs/deployment.md` for Railway (backend) and Vercel (frontend) recipes plus notes on mobile packaging.

 ## Environment quick-start files

 - Backend: copy `backend/.env.example` to `.env`; `./start.sh` auto-loads it so HOST/PORT/BHRIGU_DATA_PATH/SENTRY_DSN stay consistent locally and on hosts.
 - Frontend: copy `frontend/.env.example` and point `NEXT_PUBLIC_BACKEND_URL` to
-  your Render/Railway/local backend.
+  your Railway or local backend.

 ## CI/CD